Geometric Quantum Thermodynamics: Introduction

 \section{Introduction}

-The standard formulation of quantum mechanics defines a quantum system's (pure) states as normalized vectors $\ket{\psi}$ in a complex Hilbert space $\mathcal{H}$.
-There are alternative starting points, though.
-One is provided by the geometric formalism that describes states as points on a manifold.
-For finite-dimensional quantum systems---the ones we focus on here---the manifolds are complex projective spaces $\mathbb{C}P^n$ of dimension $n=D-1$, where $D\coloneqq \mathrm{dim}~\mathcal{H}$.
-Our goal is to highlight the geometric approach's advantages when describing quantum dynamics and quantum thermodynamics.
-In particular, structural and informational properties can be properly formulated, since close parallels in the mathematical foundations of classical and quantum dynamics become clear.
+Geometric quantum mechanics (GQM) exploits the tools of differential geometry to analyze the phenomenology of quantum systems.
+It does so by focusing on the interplay between statistics and geometry of quantum state space.

-This builds on two companion works.
-The first argues that geometric quantum states, not density matrices, completely characterize the state of quantum systems \cite{Anza20a}.
-While the second connects to experiments, introducing a method to estimate them, via a maximum entropy principle, starting from knowledge of the density matrix \cite{Anza20c}.
+For finite-dimensional quantum systems---that we consider here---the state space $\mathcal{H}$ is isomorphic to a complex projective space $\mathbb{C}P^n$ of dimension $n=D-1$, where $D\coloneqq \mathrm{dim}~\mathcal{H}$.
+Our goal is to explore the statistical and thermodynamic consequences of the geometric approach.
+In particular, structural and informational properties can be properly formulated.
+And, the close parallels in the mathematical foundations of classical and quantum dynamics become clear.

-To the best of our knowledge, such geometric formalisms started with early insights from Strocchi \cite{STROCCHI1966} and then work by Kibble \cite{Kibble1979}, Heslot \cite{Heslot1985}, Gibbons \cite{Gibbons1992}, Ashtekar and Shilling \cite{Ashtekar1995,Ashtekar1999}, and a host of others \cite{Brody2001,Bengtsson2017,Carinena2007,Chruscinski2006,Marmo2010,Avron2020,Pastorello2015,Pastorello2015a,Pastorello2016,Clemente-Gallardo2013}.
+To the best of our knowledge, the development of the geometric formalisms started with early insights from Strocchi \cite{STROCCHI1966} and then work by Kibble \cite{Kibble1979}, Marsden \cite{Chern76a}, Heslot \cite{Heslot1985}, Gibbons \cite{Gibbons1992}, Ashtekar and Shilling \cite{Ashtekar1995,Ashtekar1999}, and a host of others \cite{Hugh95,Brody2001,Bengtsson2017,Carinena2007,Chruscinski2006,Marmo2010,Avron2020,Pastorello2015,Pastorello2015a,Pastorello2016,Clemente-Gallardo2013}.
 Although geometric tools for quantum mechanics are an interesting topic in their own right, the following explores their consequences for statistical mechanics and nonequilibrium thermodynamics.